ianpatete/ianpatete/README.md

 [Blockchain Fundamentals 1](https://docs.google.com/document/d/1GAXg9XqNL5PsOG2OTw6yVt_NSeV_I_fC/edit?usp=sharing&rtpof=true&sd=true)
 Intended as a marketing funnel for crypto-interested developers, the Blockchain Fundamentals 1 report defines the core values of crypto while explaining the social and technological innovations that made it possible.
-Using the historic origins of the space, this report explains the most important question - Why crypto? - to potential developers looking for a purpose in their engineering.
+Using the historical origins of the space, this report explains the most important question - Why crypto? - to potential developers looking for a purpose in their engineering.

 [mevETH: Manifolds Search for MEV alignment](https://docs.google.com/document/d/1xqeP6XIkHOJ6oEpl0sLmrRc1ciPLCozKE4WwosvRV28/edit?usp=sharing)
 A protocol analysis of Manifold in July 2023 detailing the design and release from their mevETH product.
-The report concluded with a skeptical attitude about design's viability, which proved accurate with its lack of relevance a year later.
+The report concluded with a skeptical attitude about the design's viability, which proved accurate with its lack of relevance a year later.

 Here are a few of my **data** [Portfolio Projects](https://github.com/ianpatete/Portfolio-Projects):